yzhu27/CSVAnalyser/README.md

 ## Welcome to Group 7's repository for 22 fall Software Engineering homework 2 & 3!

 This project is intended to read and analyze CSV files.
 Based on the example source code written in LUA, we implemented multiple functions in Python as listed below.
-To suppot these functions, we defined 5 classes, which is also listed below.
+To suppot these functions, we defined 5 classes with specific methods as described below.

 ## Functions